Gozala/gozala.github.com/_posts/JS/2012-04-26-code-logic-not-mechanics.md

     // Finally if when ready we handle exception in computation c.then(null, console.error) // => Error: Boom !

-If we just want to group multiple values into on there is an `Array` for that no need to track progress of each eventual value if we just care about a group!
+If we just want to group multiple values into one there is an `Array` for that no need to track progress of each eventual value if we just care about a group!

     #!/bin/javascript